tinohertlein/timesheet-wizard/README.md

 **import-from-clockify** is a [Micronaut application](https://micronaut.io/) written in Kotlin, built with Gradle and deployed to AWS Lambda as a GraalVM native image with a custom runtime.

-**generate-excel** is a [Quarkus application](https://quarkus.io/) written in Kotlin, built with Gradle and deployed to AWS Lambda on a Java 17 runtime - due to incompatibility of Apache POI not as a GraalVM native image with a custom runtime.
+**generate-exports** is a [Quarkus application](https://quarkus.io/) written in Kotlin, built with Gradle and deployed to AWS Lambda on a Java 17 runtime - due to incompatibility of Apache POI not as a GraalVM native image with a custom runtime.

 ![Technical context](doc/assets/context-technical.drawio.png "Technical context")